lisatwyw/dl4dicom/ECLIPSE/readme.md

 ## Requirements

 The copy is owned by Dr. Don Sin.
-Accordingly, to access this copy, you must obtain permission and become a user of Group ```acl-ubc-med-img```.
+To obtain read-access to this copy, you must obtain his permission and become a user of Group ```acl-ubc-med-img```.

 ## Steps to access the data